 Cambodia has two seasons: the dry season (November to April) and the rainy season (May to October).
 Both are suitable for cruising, but each has its character.

 Attire: smart casual.
-No dress code imposed — you will see everything from polos to evening dresses.
+No dress code imposed — you can see everything from polos to evening gowns.
 Bring a light sweater for the return if you are sensitive to the cold, as the river cools the evening.

 Book the Kanika